Uncover Rothenburg, A Highlight Along Germany's Romantic Road - My Family Travels

 Historic Rothenburg’s main square, seen from the B&B, is the site of the produce market.

-New Sights in Old Rothenberg
+New Sights in Old Rothenberg, Germany

-Within walking distance of the pension are the Kriminal Museum, St. Jakob’s Cathedral and, of course, the Ratstrinkstube.
-The Ratstrinkstube is the building in the main square where the town clock is located.
+Within walking distance of the pension are the Medieval Kriminal Museum, St. Jakob’s Cathedral and, of course, the Ratstrinkstube.
+The Ratstrinkstube is the building in the main square where the famous town clock is located.

 Details for Planning a Romantic Road Trip